Part 13: The First Refactor — Replacing Macros with enum class, The Start of Type Safety

-Following up on the previous part: the C macro approach works but has issues — lack of type safety, no enforced association between ports and clocks, and code that cannot be reused.
-Now we take the first step in our C++ refactor: replacing macro definitions with
+Following the previous part: The C macro solution works but has issues—lack of type safety, no enforced association between ports and clocks, and code reusability problems.
+Now we take the first step in our C++ refactor: using

 Why Replace Macros

-The C macro LED driver from the previous part looked decent — macros centralized the hardware parameters, and functions encapsulated the operation logic.
-But the problem lies with macros themselves: #define LED_PORT GPIOC expands to ((GPIO_TypeDef *)0x40011000UL) — a bare integer address.
-The compiler won't check whether this value is valid, nor will it stop you from assigning a random integer to a function expecting GPIO_TypeDef*.
+The C macro LED driver from the previous part looked decent—macros centralized hardware parameters, and functions encapsulated operation logic.
+But the problem lies with the macros themselves: GPIOA expands to a raw integer address.
+The compiler won't check if this value is reasonable, nor will it stop you from assigning a random integer to a function expecting a specific port type.

-enum class is a feature introduced in C++11 that moves us from a "sea of macros" into a "world of type safety."
-After redefining GPIO parameters with enum class, the compiler checks types at compile time — you cannot pass a mode value to a function expecting a pull-up/pull-down parameter, nor can you pass the address of Port A to an operation expecting Port C.
+enum class is a feature introduced in C++11 that moves us from the "sea of macros" into a "world of type safety."
+After redefining GPIO parameters with enum class, the compiler checks types at compile time—you cannot pass a mode value to a function expecting a pull-up/pull-down parameter, nor can you pass the address of Port A to an operation expecting Port C.

 enum class GpioPort : uintptr_t {